-Nelson Huff 1887.
-Nelson Huff ordered his first camera from Montogomery Ward in 1902.
+Nelson Huff 1887-1993.
+Wow!
+He lived to be 106.
+He ordered his first camera from Montogomery Ward in 1902.
 It cost thirty-five cents.
 He was fifteen years old and had no clue how to make and develop photographs.
 The camera was a simple cardboard box using photographic plates.
 Nelson had no dark room and didn’t get even one picture with the device.

 In 1904 he ordered a Box Brownie direct from Eastman Kodak Company at a cost of one buck.
 Eastman had developed the idea, “You push the button, we do the rest.”

 Curtis, Elmer & Lewis Huff-World War I-January 8, 1915~~They got together by chance in New Orleans during the Centennial Celebration of the Battle of New Orleans.
 Note Elmer’s sharpshooter’s medal.